Policies & Procedures

 My initial site visit fee is for an hour-long consultation and is non-refundable.
 That covers my time and expertise and gives you ideas, suggestions, and recommendations for solutions.
 I collect the site visit fee when we meet.

-My normal design process is a four to six week turnaround time from the initial site visit due to the time-intensive nature of designing, sourcing plants and materials, and formulating cost estimates.
+My normal design process is a four to six week turnaround time from when I receive the design fee deposit due to the time-intensive nature of designing, sourcing plants and materials, and formulating cost estimates.
+I request a 50% deposit as a retainer to begin your project and to hold your spot on the roster for design work, as I only take on four projects a month to ensure my best work on each.
+I will give you an estimate on a design fee when I know what amount of work and time is involved.
 Design work cannot proceed prior to a site visit, nor will your project be queued for work without an up-to-date survey of your property.
-I request a 50% deposit as a retainer to begin your project and to hold your spot on the roster for design work, as I only take on four projects a month.
-I will give you an estimate on a design fee when I know what amount of work and time is involved.

 I draw a base plan to scale of existing conditions based on our field measurements and use this plan to review site issues such as grade and drainage, privacy, circulation, property setbacks, climate and solar aspects, etc. It is the basis for design in addition to your information.
 Preliminary design concepts typically include hardscape and key plants.

-I incorporate suggestions, requirements, changes, etc. from the conceptual meeting into a final design.
-This phase may also include trips with you to select materials, finishes, and accessories, which is billed hourly should they be needed.
+This phase may also include trips to select materials, finishes, and accessories, which is billed hourly should they be needed.

 During this phase, I prepare and mail you a proposal to help you fully understand your new garden.
 This includes a copy of the final design plan, a final plant list with estimated costs for installation (subject to change based on plant availability and meetings with my landscape contractor), any necessary samples, photos, or presentation of proposed landscape finishes, and policies and warranty information that require your initials and signature.
 We can meet to review the final design—approval via e-mail or text is also accepted.

 The remaining balance for the design will be due upon receipt of your final design and must be paid in full at that time.